 - Making sustainability an intrinsic part of your business strategy and putting a robust corporate sustainability strategy in place is key to ensuring a business can adapt to the sustainable economy of the future

-- In this article, we discuss the fundamentals of corporate sustainability strategies and how to develop a strategy
+- In this article, we discuss the fundamentals of a corporate sustainability strategy and how to develop a strategy

 Climate change and global sustainability issues are now firmly on the boardroom agenda.
 In the World Economic Forum Global Risk Report 2021, “Climate action failure” is highlighted as the most impactful and second most likely long-term global risk identified by survey respondents.

 This risk to the global economy ultimately affects businesses, driving business leaders to integrate sustainability and climate action into their business strategies.

 In the past, top-level management would argue that sustainability inhibits business growth.
 But the game has changed.
 Consumers, investors, and employees are now gravitating towards sustainable businesses in huge numbers.
 This is leaving companies without a sustainability vision and focus behind.

 So how can businesses benefit from this new opportunity?
 If companies want to grasp the opportunities sustainability has to offer, they have to be serious and make sustainability an intrinsic part of their business strategy.

 A corporate sustainability strategy is a multi-year company framework.
 It sets out business objectives that focus on investment and drive sustainable growth.
 For corporations, a strategy will seek to improve the business in many different areas.
 These can include environmental impact, labour and human rights, ethical business, and sustainable procurement.